 - Next, make a game out of memorizing.
 Use flashcards to play the game concentration.
 Take quizzes.
 These quizzes are available online.

 - Finally, apply these words in real life.
-Try to use them in conversations or find them in different literature types you are reading.
+Try to use them in conversations or find them in the different literature types you are reading.

 Being intentional about your vocabulary studies is essential for memorizing and scoring well on the GRE.

 Magoosh GRE has published several lists to assist test-takers score well on the verbal section of the GRE.
 Utilizing flashcards is just one way of many to learn new words.
 Applying these words in your everyday life guarantees the growth of new word knowledge.